 “Only a year ago,” writes David R. Loy, “Barack Obama looked almost like the political equivalent of Maitreya, the Buddha-to-come.
-The election of a progressive African-American President seemed little short of miraculous … were we about to enter the Pure Land?”
+The election of a progressive African-American President seemed little short of miraculous.”

 On December 1 Barack Obama announced that he was expanding the war in Afghanistan by sending 30,000 more troops to Afghanistan, bringing up U.S. troop levels to more than 100,000.
 He softened this with an overly-optimistic exit strategy (“troops will begin leaving within 18 months”) that his aides – including his Secretary of War, Robert Gates — quickly played down.
 Suddenly we’re deeper into yet another military quagmire, occupying and “pacifying” yet another country whose people do not want us – who have already successfully defended themselves against the British empire and the Soviet empire.
 But they didn’t have Predator drones and Hellfire missiles.

 With this decision Obama, who collects his Nobel Peace Prize later this month, has become a war president. …What went wrong?